Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 ### What you need to know

 - Basic to intermediate SQL and python.
 - Basic understanding of dbt fundamentals.
-We recommend the [dbt Fundamentals course](https://courses.getdbt.com/collections) if you're interested.
+We recommend the [dbt Fundamentals course](https://courses.getdbt.com/courses/fundamentals) if you're interested.
-- High level understanding of machine learning processes (encoding, training, testing)
+- High level understanding of machine learning processes (encoding, training, testing).
 - Simple ML algorithms &mdash; we will use logistic regression to keep the focus on the *workflow*, not algorithms!

 ### What you'll build